srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 #### Task 2: Validate the enrollment

-1. Verify that the **Enrollment Groups** tab is display and that your new enrollment group is listed.
+1. Verify that the **Enrollment Groups** tab is displayed and that your new enrollment group is listed.

     If your enrollment group is not listed, click **Refresh** at the top of the blade.